Lance Franklin finished his career in 2023 as one of the greatest players of all time. Photo: WAYNE LUDBEY

 This edition of Footyology’s “Redraft” series proves one thing – the 2004 AFL draft was all about the Hawthorn Football Club.

-In the 33-year history of the draft, there probably hasn’t been a more pivotal or fateful draft in shaping the destiny of a football club than what 2004 did for the Hawks.
+In the 38-year history of the draft, there probably hasn’t been a more pivotal or fateful draft in shaping the destiny of a football club than what 2004 did for the Hawks.

-It provided them with some of the most important building blocks for their recent golden era which, in many ways, were also responsible for regenerating the club into the powerhouse that it remains is to this day.
+It provided them with some of the most important building blocks for their last golden era which, in many ways, was also responsible for regenerating the club into a powerhouse.

 The revised order of the draft sees four Hawthorn legends occupy the top five spots – Lance “Buddy” Franklin, Jarryd Roughead, Jordan Lewis and Josh Gibson, who was originally taken by North Melbourne with the seventh pick of the rookie draft.
 The Hawks also picked up Clinton Young with the 18th pick of the rookie draft.